gopherhq/gopher-express/README.md

 ## Exporting / Local Development

-Gopher Express is just Node.js and Express, making it very flexible.
+Gopher Express uses Node.js and Express.
 To run your extension locally:

 * export to Github or Download (in Glitch's advanced settings)
-* run `npm install`, then `npm start`
+* run `npm install`, then `npm run dev`
-* map a domain to localhost with [ngrok](http://ngrok.io) or another service (see the `dev` script in package.json)
+* to allow the Gopher API to send webhooks to your extension, run `npm run ngrok` to map a publicly accessible domain to your local install
-* update `.env` to reflect your new hosting environment (copy from `.env.example')
+* copy `.env.example` into `.env` and add your environment details
-* create a new extension on gopher.email with that domain
+* edit your extension's settings on gopher.email to reflect your new environment.

 ## Deploying

 Glitch is a great platform for prototyping.
-Once your extension is ready for deployment you can easily export your extension (above) and host on any other Node.js platform.
+Once your extension is ready for deployment you can easily export your extension (above) and host it on any Node.js platform, for example [Heroku](https://www.heroku.com/) or [Zeit Now](https://zeit.co/now).